11/11/14 - Councilman Koretz's office responds to our action alert:

 3. Help spread the word - We're looking for volunteers to help spread the word.
 Please contact me at email@example.com for more information.

 Ride Westwood is a LACBC West Bike Ambassador campaign designed to educate and inform the Westwood community and others about a proposed bike lane on Westwood Boulevard.
 This proposed project is part of the 2010 Bicycle Master Plan and is meant to connect to a larger network of bicycle paths, lanes, and routes for everyone to use.

 The addition of bike lanes on Westwood will accent the people-oriented district this community has become and will ultimately make the area a more vibrant and livable community.

-The benefits of this proposed improvement project goes beyond the direct benefit to the bicyclist.
+The benefits of this proposed improvement project go beyond the direct benefit to the bicyclist.

-For more information about our Ride Westwood campaign or are interested in volunteering,
+For more information about our Ride Westwood campaign or if you are interested in volunteering,

 feel free to contact Alek Bartrosouf at firstname.lastname@example.org or (213) 629-2142